-- There is no waiting period for group health insurance.
+- There is no waiting period in group health insurance.
 As soon as the policy is in effect, an employee is entitled to complete benefits of insurance compensation from that time.

-- Even if the employee decides to buy a supplement coverage, the premium cost is more affordable.
+- Even if the employee decides to buy supplemental coverage, the premium cost is more affordable.

 - The premium paid for the group health plan by the employer is not taxable as salary for the employees.

-- Emergency ambulance service, pre, and post hospitalization expense is also included.
+- Emergency ambulance service, pre and post hospitalization expenses are also included.

 - The insured has an option to provide insurance cover to spouse, parents, or any dependent including children and siblings.

-- There is no maximum age limit to be part of a group health policy.
+- There is no maximum age limit to be part of a group health insurance policy.

-Incepted in 2010, Shri Ram Motors Pvt.
+Started in 2010, Shri Ram Motors Pvt.
 Ltd. has carved a niche for itself in the automobile sector.
-With its offices in Delhi and Pune, last year, the company opened a new office in Mumbai and for which it recruited junior engineers along with an Area Manager.
-After a series of interviews, Mr. Rajesh Singh landed a job as a junior manager, and Ajit Tripathi became the new Area Manager.
+With its offices already open in Delhi and Pune, last year the company opened a new office in Mumbai for which it recruited for several jobs.
+After a series of interviews, Mr. Rajesh Singh landed a job as a junior manager, and Mr. Ajit Tripathi became the new Area Manager.

-In addition to the salary and other perquisites, like reimbursement of mobile bills, transportation expenses, the company also offered a group health insurance to its new employees.
-Effective from the day-1, the cover offered an option to cover one family member as well.
+In addition to the salary and other perquisites like reimbursement of mobile bills and transportation expenses, the company also offered a group health insurance to its new employees.
+Effective from the day 1, the policy offered the option to cover one family member as well.
 While Rajesh opted to cover his senior citizen father, Ajit got his wife covered under the policy.
-Without any medical test, the corporate policy covered both Ajit and Rajesh along with their wife and father, respectively.
+Without any medical test, the group health insurance policy covered both Ajit and Rajesh along with their wife and father, respectively.

 When this year, Rajesh’s father was hospitalised after the latter suffered a cardiac arrest, Shri Ram Motors Pvt.
-Ltd. borne the medical expenses.
+Ltd.’s policy bore his medical expenses.